capi-workgroup/api-evolution/guidelines.rst

 *  Avoid C-specific types like ``long long``, ``enum`` or bit fields (see :ref:`types`).

-Once you add API that conforms to this “portable subset”, you can add additional C/C++-specific API.
+Once you add API that conforms to this "portable subset", you can add additional C/C++-specific API.
 Usually, the additional API will be either more performant, or easier to use from C.
 For example: